nando0208/twitterstream/README.md

 # Twitter Stream

-The idea of this project is make a continuos stream of tweets filtered by a keyword.
+The idea of this project is make a continuous stream of tweets filtered by a keyword.

 ### Setup